Guide

 Start using Amazon Ads to display your products and create campaigns.

-Our suite of ad tech solutions can support your omni-channel marketing goals on Amazon and beyond.
+Our ad tech solutions can support your omnichannel marketing goals on Amazon and beyond.

 What is a demand-side platform (DSP)?

 A demand-side platform (DSP) is a technology that automates the purchase of digital advertising across publishers, supply-side platforms (SSPs) and exchanges, enabling advertisers to reach desired audiences in real time.
 With integrated advanced controls, advertisers choose relevant audiences, ad placements and pricing.
-It also provides analytics to understand impact and for optimising campaigns.
+It also provides analytics for understanding impact and optimising campaigns.
 DSPs streamline cross-channel ad buying, enhancing efficiency and return on investment (ROI).
 By using a DSP, advertisers can effectively monitor and manage their campaigns.

 How does a DSP work?

-A DSP works because it uses real-time bidding (RTB) to purchase ad inventory.
-When someone visits a webpage, the DSP evaluates the available ad inventory and bids on it within milliseconds, ensuring that the ad reaches the right audience at the right time.
+A DSP works by using real-time bidding (RTB) to purchase ad inventory.
+When someone visits a webpage, the DSP evaluates the available ad inventory and bids on it within milliseconds, ensuring the ad reaches the right audience at the right time.
 This media-buying process is automated and relies on sophisticated algorithms and digital analytics to make quick decisions.
 Additionally, advertisers gain advanced controls over reach, bidding and placements, which helps them meet their specific advertising goals effectively.
 By leveraging RTB, DSPs can provide real-time adjustments and optimisations for ongoing campaigns.

-The programmatic lifecycle brings together demand-side platforms (DSPs) on the purchase side with supply-side platforms (SSPs) on the right.
+The programmatic lifecycle brings together demand-side platforms (DSPs) on the buy-side with supply-side platforms (SSPs) on the sell-side.

-To simply understand the programmatic lifecycle, let’s start with the audience, or consumers, that an ad is ultimately served to:
+To understand the programmatic lifecycle, let’s start with the audience, or consumers, an ad is ultimately served to:

 - The audience loads the page on the publisher website in their browser